Cut the Crap

 Strummer and Rhodes co-wrote most of the songs.
 During production, Rhodes took charge of the arrangements, track sequencing and the final mix.
-His production choices, which rely heavily on Strummer's preference for synthetic drum sounds and Rhodes' own inclusion of sampling, were widely derided.
-One writer described the album's sound as brash and seemingly "designed to sound hip and modern—'80s style!".
+His production choices, which rely heavily on Strummer's preference for synthetic drum sounds and Rhodes's own inclusion of sampling, were widely derided.
+One writer described the album's sound as brash and seemingly "designed to sound hip and modern—'80s style!"
 Rhodes chose the album title, taken from a line in the 1981 post-apocalyptic film Mad Max 2.
-On release, Cut the Crap was maligned in the UK music press as "one of the most disastrous [albums] ever released by a major artist".
-Strummer disowned the album and dissolved the Clash within weeks of its release.

 The recording process and tension between Rhodes and Strummer left other band members disillusioned.
 White's and Sheppard's contributions are almost entirely absent in the final mix, and Howard was replaced by an electronic drum machine.
 Epic Records hoped the album would advance the Clash's success in the United States, and planned an expensive video for a lead single.

-The album was poorly received upon release, and is still generally regarded as the band's worst album; Strummer performed only one song from the album live during his solo career, and the album has been excluded altogether from most of the Clash's compilations and box sets.
-Some critics and writers have praised Strummer's songwriting and vocal performance, especially on the tracks "This Is England", "Dirty Punk" and "Three Card Trick".
+On release, Cut the Crap was maligned in the UK music press as "one of the most disastrous [albums] ever released by a major artist".
+Strummer disowned the album and dissolved the Clash within weeks of its release.
+He performed only one song from the album live during his solo career, and the album has been excluded altogether from most of the Clash's compilations and box sets.
+The album is also not featured in the discography section on the band's official website.
+Although it is still generally regarded as the band's worst album, contemporary critics have praised Strummer's songwriting and vocal performance, especially on the tracks "This Is England", "Dirty Punk" and "Three Card Trick".